-- Changes in your liver function, which can very rarely lead to liver failure and be fatal.
+- Severe changes in your liver function and blockage of small veins in the liver, which can cause liver failure and be life-threatening

 - Abnormal heart beat

-- Severe bone marrow depression which can very rarely be fatal.
+- Severe bone marrow suppression which can be life-threatening

 - While you are getting this drug in your vein (IV), you may have a reaction to the drug.
 Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.

 - Manage tiredness by pacing your activities for the day.

 - Be sure to include periods of rest between energy-draining activities.

 - To help decrease infection, wash your hands regularly.